Bridging Loans: What They Are & How To Get One

 Here are a few of the other potential options…

-• A buy to let mortgage:
+• A buy-to-let mortgage:

-If you’re considering a bridging loan because you want to secure an investment property quickly, it’s worth keeping in mind that some lenders can arrange buy to let mortgage relatively fast, if your application is straightforward (e.g. no adverse credit or non-standard income).
+If you’re considering a bridging loan because you want to secure an investment property quickly, it’s worth keeping in mind that some lenders can arrange buy-to-let mortgage relatively fast, if your application is straightforward (e.g. no adverse credit or non-standard income).
 Some lenders can have BTL deals finalised within a month, so if you have that long to play with, this may be a more cost-effective option than a bridging loan.

 • Unsecured loans: